davekinkead/thesis/paper.coffee.md

 [^definitions]: The term justification has been used in a variety of ways within political theory.
 Sometimes it is used normatively to describe the content of reasons that might _legitimate_ democratic authority.
 Other times it is used descriptively to to describe the giving of such reasons.
 In this paper I use _justifications of democracy_ and _accounts of democracy_ synonymously to mean any normative theory of democracy's value.

 [^instrumental]: Of course not all accounts of democracy are instrumental.
-Some times democracy is justified intrinsically by appealing to substantive ideals like equality or justice.
+Sometimes democracy is justified intrinsically by appealing to substantive ideals like equality or justice.
 Unless explicitly stated, _democracy_ in this paper refers exclusively those instrumental conceptions where outcomes do the normative of explaining democracy's value.

   * * *